Music (Madonna album): Music and lyrics

-The seventh track, "Don't Tell Me", was described as an "electonica meets country rock" song.
+The seventh track, "Don't Tell Me", was described as an "electronica meets country rock" song.
 It begins with the sound of an acoustic guitar edited to sound like a CD player "skipping"; every fourth beat is followed by a small silence that eventually builds into the chorus.
-Lyrically, Madonna urges her lover to stop controlling her actions and feelings, while conjuring up unnatural, Western-inspired imagery through the lyrics, such as "Tell the bed not to lay / Like the open mouth of a grave, yeah / Not to stare up at me / Like a calf down on its knees" and "Take the black off a crow / But don’t tell me I have to go".
-The feminist "What It Feels Like for a Girl" begins with Gainsbourg's monologue from the film The Sement Garden, in which a female voice opines "Girls can wear jeans and cut their hair short, because it’s okay to be a boy.
+Lyrically, Madonna urges her lover to stop controlling her actions and feelings, while conjuring up unnatural, Western-inspired imagery through the lyrics, such as "Tell the bed not to lay / Like the open mouth of a grave, yeah / Not to stare up at me / Like a calf down on its knees" and "Take the black off a crow / But don't tell me I have to go".
+The feminist "What It Feels Like for a Girl" begins with Gainsbourg's monologue from the film The Cement Garden, in which a female voice opines "Girls can wear jeans and cut their hair short, because it's okay to be a boy.
 But for a boy to look like a girl is degrading, because you think that being a girl is degrading.
-But secretly, you’d love to know what it’s like, wouldn’t you?
+But secretly, you'd love to know what it's like, wouldn't you?
 What it feels like for a girl."
 This is followed by percussion, a rhythm section supported by string pads, and the chord sequence which highlights the melody.
-The ambient production has a number of sounds floating in-and-out of the track, long echos and vocals being pulled back.
+The ambient production has a number of sounds floating in and out of the track, long echos and vocals being pulled back.
 It also features the same sound of a CD player "skipping" heard on the previous song.
 Lyrically, Madonna condemns male chauvinism by addressing hurtful myths about female inferiority and female role-playing in society, and invites male listeners to imagine themselves as girls.

 The following track, "Paradise (Not for Me)", is a ballad which finds the singer "trampled and sad".
 It begins with the juxtaposition of a marimba and a child-like half-whispered voice, and from time to time Madonna's vocals are joined by an android.
 She also sings the second verse in French.
 "Gone", the final track on the American and Canadian versions of the album, continues the depressed mood of the previous tracks, featuring a "schizophrenic future-folk" production, contrasting acoustic guitars with electronic elements.
-Lyrically, it presents a spiritually disquiet Madonna who proclaims that "selling out is not my thing", addressing how fame has affected her personal life.
-Some international editions of Music include "American Pie" from The Next Best Thing soundtrack as a bonus track; the production combines futuristic electro-pop elements with rock from the 1970s decade.
-Madonna's co-star, actor Rupert Everett also provides backing vocals.
+Lyrically, it presents a spiritually disquieted Madonna who proclaims that "selling out is not my thing", addressing how fame has affected her personal life.
+Some international editions of Music include "American Pie" from The Next Best Thing soundtrack as a bonus track; the production combines futuristic electro-pop elements with rock from the 1970s.
+Madonna's co-star, actor Rupert Everett also provided backing vocals.
 Madonna's version cuts most of the lyrical content from the original song.
-The b-side, "Cyber-Raga" was recorded during the album sessions and is included on the Japanese and Australian release of the album.
+The B-side, "Cyber-Raga" was recorded during the album sessions and is included on the Japanese and Australian release of the album.
 It is sung in Sanskrit and is an ode of devotion to a higher power and a wish for peace on earth.